KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 #### `.nlp.cluster.bisectingKMeans`

-_The Bisecting K-means algorithm uses K-means repeatedly to split the most cohesive clusters into two clusters_
+_Uses K-means repeatedly to split the most cohesive clusters into two clusters_

 Syntax: `.nlp.cluster.bisectingKMeans[docs;k;iters]`

 Where

--    `docs` is a list of document keywords (table or list of dictionaries)
+-   `docs` is a table or list of dictionaries containing the documents keywords and their associated significance
 -   `k` is the number of clusters (long)
 -   `iters` is the number of times to iterate the refining step

 returns, as a list of lists of longs, the documents’ indexes, grouped into clusters.